eixin/forerunner-10-patches/README.md

 These patches can be applied to 2.40 firmware only.

-The following patches are supported (incremental):
+The following patches are supported:
 * p1.patch: Virtual Pacer pace range can be set up to 14:00/km (default is 9:00/km).
 Run/Walk has 5 seconds increments (default is 30 seconds).
 * p12.patch: p1 + In running mode the light will NOT be turned on upon each pause/lap (but can be turned on by a button, of course)
 * p123.patch: p12 + '4' digit (only large one) looks better (like it is in regular Arial font).